Skip to main content

 6 mentions Positive Neutral Negative

-The game has low replayability, rated around 2/10, primarily due to its short length and linear structure, which limits the incentive to replay it beyond collecting items.
-While the exploration and character backstories are engaging, most players feel that the experience does not warrant multiple playthroughs.
+The game has low replayability, rated around 2/10, primarily due to its short length and linear structure, which limits the incentive to replay.
+While the exploration and character backstories are engaging, the lack of diverse gameplay experiences means players may only return to collect items rather than for a fresh experience.

 • “Game exploration is nice and it's interesting getting to know each character's backstory.
-The soundtrack is also very nice and it's blended nicely with gameplay, but the game has nearly 0 replayability since it's kind of linear.
+The soundtrack is also very nice and blends well with the gameplay, but the game has nearly 0 replayability since it's kind of linear.
 However, the first time playing is really nice.”

 • “It's not the longest game out there, and there isn't really a replay value... however, it is very much worth it.”